Something in the Way She Moves: James Taylor version

 "Something in the Way She Moves" is a romantic song.
 Rolling Stone critic Jon Landau regards the song as being about "transcendence of a sort."
 Taylor plays the song accompanied only by acoustic guitar.

 Allmusic critic Lindsay Planer regards "Something in the Way She Moves" as one of the "notable inclusions" on the James Taylor album.
 Fellow Allmusic critic David R. Adler described it as "one of Taylor's finest melodies".
 Rolling Stone Album Guide critic Mark Coleman agrees that it is a "highlight" of James Taylor, describing the song as "winsome" and predicting the path Taylor would take in future recordings.
 Taylor biographer Timothy White describes it as being "unquestionably Taylor's finest performance" on James Taylor.
 White described it as "spare in presentation" and "poignant on its own elegant terms."
 Rolling Stone critic Jon Landau believes that the spare performance and Taylor's "restrained delivery" add to the song's power, as Taylor "lets the melody, lyric, guitar, and voice speak for themselves."
 Martin Charles Strong describes it as being a "memorable original" and one that "marked Taylor out as a kind of male Joni Mitchell, if not quite as adventurous."

 Taylor included "Something in the Way She Moves" on his 1976 Greatest Hits but, as with "Carolina in My Mind," also from James Taylor, he had to re-record the song due to rights issues.
-It was also included on the 2003 compilation album The Best of James Taylor.
+It was also included on the 2003 compilation album The Best of James Taylor. (although original pressings of that album contained a shortened version without harpsichord of the original Apple Records version).
 A live version was included on Taylor's and Carole King's live album Live at the Troubadour.
 A solo live version leads off Taylor's album One Man Band.